Websoft9test/ansible-logstash/docs/stack-components.md

 # Parameters

-The RabbitMQ deployment package contains a sequence software (referred to as "components") required for RabbitMQ to run.
+The Logstash deployment package contains a sequence software (referred to as "components") required for Logstash to run.
 The important information such as the component name, installation directory path, configuration file path, port, version, etc. are listed below.

 ## Path

-### RabbitMQ
+### Logstash

-RabbitMQ installation directory:  */data/rabbitmq*
+Logstash installation directory:  */data/logstash*
-RabbitMQ logs directory:  */data/logs/rabbitmq*
+Logstash logs directory:  */data/logs/logstash*

 ### Nginx